 She has served as a physician assistant for 20 years, mostly in family medicine, and has experience treating common skin disorders and adolescents with acne.
-She also has a strong interest in cosmetic treatments and looks forward to working with patients to improve skin conditions, overall appearance, and self-confidence.
+She also has a strong interest in cosmetic treatments and enjoys working with her patients to improve their skin conditions, overall appearance, and self-confidence.

-She and her husband, David, live in Ponca City with their daughter, Makenzie, and their beloved golden retriever, Griffin.
-Cummings enjoys traveling, attending theatrical performances and concerts as well as Makenzie’s dance performances, reading, reuniting monthly with her Sigma Kappa sorority sisters.
+Deanna and her husband, David, live in Ponca City with their daughter, Makenzie, and their beloved golden retriever, Griffin.
+She enjoys traveling, attending theatrical performances and concerts as well as Makenzie’s dance performances, reading, and reuniting monthly with her Sigma Kappa sorority sisters.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.

 Because of this, your doctor should be diligent in diagnosing, treating and monitoring actinic keratosis.